Equivalence Checking of Sequential Quantum Circuits: Sequential Quantum Circuits

-The output values of a (classical) combinational circuit depend only the current input values.
-In contrast, the output values of a sequential circuit depends both on the current inputs and on past inputs.
+Sequential circuits can be further divided into two subcategories: synchronous logic and asynchronous logic.
+As the first step, we only consider synchronous sequential quantum circuits in this paper.
+Recall from \cite{Jha} that the output values of a sequential (classical) circuit depend both on the current inputs and on stored internal information (and thus also on the past inputs).
 So, a sequential circuit is a combinational circuit with memory.
 It is capable of storing data and also performing certain logical operations upon this data.
-In other words, the output values of a sequential circuit at a given time is then a functional of external input values and the stored data at that time \cite{Jha}.
+In other words, the output values of a sequential circuit at a given time is then a function of external input values and the stored data at that time.
+Such a circuit model has a natural quantum generalisation:

-In this section, we extend the model of combinational quantum circuits to sequential quantum circuits.
-Sequential circuits can be further divided into two subcategories: synchronous logic and asynchronous logic.
-As the first step, we only consider synchronous sequential quantum circuits in this paper.